Skip to content

 • Chair exercise 10–11 a.m.
 Guided exercise and balance exercises to be done at your own pace.

-• April 2nd Hearing aid service 9–11 a.m.
-Guidance on using and maintaining hearing aids, Andriette.
+• May 7 and June 4 Hearing aid service 9–11 a.m.
+Guidance on the use and care of hearing aids, Andriette.
 Hearing aid service on the first weekday Thursday of every month.
 Note!
 The service has moved from Monday to Thursday.

-• Peltosaarien meeting coffees 9–12.
-At the meeting coffees you can spend time happily together with changing themes and take a breather over a cup of coffee or playing card and board games.
-Participation in the activity is free of charge and is intended for all ages.
-Address: Jupiterinkatu 5, Peltosaarien nuorisotila, Peltsi 2.0.
+• Peltosaari meeting coffees from 9 am to 12 pm, until May 7.
+At the meeting coffees, you can spend time happily together with changing themes and take a breather over a cup of coffee or playing card and board games.
+Participation in the activities is free of charge and is intended for all ages.
+Address: Jupiterinkatu 5, Peltosaari youth center, Peltsi 2.0.
 Led by Leena Purhonen and Siiri Talikka.

 • April 30th Tupaboccia